ministryofjustice/security-guidance/docs/password-managers.md

 ## What password manager to use

 In the [NCSC article](https://www.ncsc.gov.uk/blog-post/what-does-ncsc-think-password-managers), they are very careful not to identify or recommend a password manager.
-This ... caution ... is the reason why we don't say much about password managers within the MoJ guidance.
+This ... caution ... is the reason why we don't say much about password managers within the guidance.

-There are several password managers used within the MoJ.
+There are several password managers used within the .
 [KeePass](https://keepass.info/) and [1Password](https://1password.com/) are probably the most popular for personal or team passwords.
 To determine whether a particular password manager is suitable for work usage, check the [General app guidance](general-user-video-and-messaging-apps-guidance.md#password-managers).

 Example password vaults would be Hashicorp Vault, Kubernetes Secrets or AWS Key Management.

 For individual use, have a look at 1Password.
 Try it out.
 When you decide on a password manager, request approval from your line manager to install and use it: "I'm planning to install and use XYZ to manage my passwords, is that OK?".

 Refer also to the [Using 1Passwords](using-1password.md) guidance.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).